My Basic Pavlova Recipe

 - Put the baking sheet into your oven, and turn the temperature down to 250 degrees.
 Bake for 1 hour and 20 minutes.
 Once your timer goes off, turn the oven off and let the meringue cool in the oven for several hours.
 The baking of the meringue can be done the day before, if needed!

 - Just before serving, whip the heavy cream.
-I like my pavlovas a little sweeter, so I add about 2 Tbsp of sugar – add as much or as little as you want.
+I like my pavlovas a little sweeter, so I add about 2 tablespoon of sugar – add as much or as little as you want.
 Purists may not want to sweeten the cream at all!
 I also like to add a little flavoring, again – optional

 - Mound the whipped cream on your pavlova, and top with fresh fruits.
 Serve immediately!